bminer/node-blade/README.md

 - `options` include:
 	- `filename` - the filename being compiled (required when using includes or the `cache` option)
-	- `cache` - cache the compiled template
+	- `cache` - if true, the compiled template will be cached
 	- `debug` - outputs debug info to the console (defaults to false)
 	- `minify` - if true, Blade generates a minified template without debugging information (defaults to false)